 Is it possible to be detained for emotional abuse?

 Yes.
-Emotional abuse is a type of domestic violence or abuse in Colorado.
-Domestic abuse is a crime in Colorado that is sanctioned by fines and even jail time under Colorado Revised Statutes Section 18-6-800.3.
-You can report domestic abuse to the police if you think you are being emotionally abused, and your husband or other family members may be detained as a result.
+Emotional abuse is a type of domestic violence in Colorado.
+Domestic abuse in Colorado is sanctioned by fines and even jail time under Colorado Revised Statutes Section 18-6-800.3.
+You can report domestic abuse to the police if you think you are being emotionally abused, and your husband or other family members may be detained.
 The following things are included in Colorado’s definition of domestic abuse:

 Related Articles: AFFAIRS RECOVERY: EMOTIONAL AFFAIRS RECOVERY THERAPY AND TOP PROGRAMS

 - A violent act or threat of violence when employed as a form of restraint, retaliation, punishment, coercion, or intimidation.
-Acts that cause emotional or psychological injury to fall under this category.
+Actions that cause emotional or psychological injury to fall under this category.

 - A close friendship between the offender and the victim.
-This can refer to a marriage, a relationship between spouses, or two people who have a kid together.
+This can refer to a marriage, a relationship between spouses, or two people with kids together.

-Crimes committed against children, pets, or household property are also referred to as domestic violence.
-Note that if you report emotional abuse to the police; you will no longer be in control of whether to file a complaint against the perpetrator.
+Crimes committed against children, pets, or household property are also referred to as “domestic violence.”
+If you report emotional abuse to the police, you will no longer control whether to file a complaint against the perpetrator.
 Even if you later retract your accusations, the prosecutor will decide whether to file charges if the police are informed of domestic abuse or a violent incident.

 Is Emotional Abuse a Crime in New York